 In addition, Chaplain Henson serves the spiritual needs of our Associates and volunteers so that they may be better equipped to address the spiritual needs of the people they serve.
 He also is available to work with, or speak to, religious and community organizations.
 He can be reached at (585) 396-6486, by e-mail at Mark.Henson@thompsonhealth.com, or you may forward your request to meet with him through any Associate.

 We also provide the opportunity for volunteers to deliver spiritual care to patients and residents at Thompson Health through the Chaplain’s Volunteer Program.
 For more information on volunteering at Thompson - go to our Volunteer Page or contact the Chaplain’s Office at (585) 396-6486 or the Volunteer Office at (585) 396-6660.

-Thompson's Director of Spiritual Care, Mark Henson, is looking for volunteers to ensure that as many patients and residents as possible receive spiritual care at Thompson.
-If you are interested in finding out more about this very important & vital ministry, please attend this informational meeting.
+Thompson's Manager of Spiritual Care, Mark Henson, is looking for volunteers to ensure that as many patients and residents as possible receive spiritual care at Thompson.
+If you are interested in finding out more about this very important & vital ministry contact Chaplain Henson at 585-396-6486.